FAQs and Guides

 5. national law.

 The UPC Agreement is effective in all signatory countries that have ratified the UPC Agreement.
 References in this guide to “contracting member states” are therefore to countries that have both signed and ratified the UPC Agreement.
 Member states within this group will increase in number as more signatories ratify the Agreement.
+A map and list of current UPC member states is available on the Unified Patent Court’s website: https://dycip.com/upc-member-states.

-In addition to governing law, there are several important sets of rules that apply in the UPC, including the Rules of Procedure and various Decisions of the UPC Administrative Committee
+In addition to governing law, there are several important sets of rules that apply in the UPC, including the Rules of Procedure and various Decisions of the UPC Administrative Committee.

 Jurisdiction